uhthomas/pipe/README.md

 ```

 ## Why would I use this?
 Pipe is designed to help ease the pain of limiting the amount of work done at one time.
-A normal way to approach this would be to create a work pool such as
+A normal way to approach this would be to create a worker pool such as
 ```go
 package main